 Centipedes are very unique creatures with many legs, poor eyesight and have the ability move very fast.
 The very agile centipede depends on touch and smell and is rarely seen in daylight.
 These nocturnal animals can live for up to six years.
 The centipede has the ability to bite, but this is a very rare occurrence.

 The name centipede means “100 legs” but this is not an accurate analysis of centipedes with different species having anywhere from 15 to 177 pairs of legs.
 The body of the centipede is flat and elongated and made up of several segments, each of which contain a pair of legs.
 While they come in several colors and patterns, the most common colors are brown and reddish orange.
-Centipedes range in size, depending on the species, anywhere from 1/8th inch to 6 inches.
+Centipedes in New Jersey range in size, depending on the species, anywhere from 1/8th inch to 6 inches.

 Centipedes have long, sensitive antennae and small mouths.
 However, they have large, claws that are equipped with a venom gland.
 These claws and venom are used while foraging for food to paralyze spiders, worms and other small vertebrates.